chocolatey/docs/input/en-us/guides/usage/install-upgrade-package-without-scripts.md

 Your command could be

-`choco install firefox -n -y --version 1.0.0`
+`choco install firefox --skip-automation-scripts -y --version 1.0.0`

 **Recommendation**: You should try to just install the package first and see what happens.
 In some cases the package may do additional things like update the path or do some helpful configuration for you (although this is not usually the case).
 If it fails or doesn't work, you can always fall back to skipping the install script as in the command above.